ayushsinghania/CS7IS3-IR-Lucene-Based-Search-Engine/README.md

 - Open Terminal/Command Prompt on you PC/MAC/Linux System
 - Copy the commands present below one at a time

-## Instructions on how to access our AWS instance:
+## How to access our AWS instance:
   ```sh
 $ ssh ayush@ec2-52-90-142-34.compute-1.amazonaws.com